watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 Model Components
 -----------------

-The electrocoagulation model includes variables, parameters, and expressions that are common to all configurations.
+The electrocoagulation model includes variables and expressions that are common to all configurations.
 These are provided in the table below.

 .. csv-table::
-   :header: "Description", "Symbol", "Variable Name", "Index", "Units"
+   :header: "Description", "Symbol", "Variable Name", "Index", "Units",

    **Variables**
    "Inlet temperature", ":math:`T`", "``temperature``", "``[t]``", ":math:`\text{K}`"